nmdong/vietthanh-dashboard/README.md

 - `DEBUG`: if `True` the app runs in develoment mode
   - For production value `False` should be used
+  - For production value `False` should be used
 - `SECRET_KEY`: used in assets management

 <br />